PHoltzman/interactive-christmas/README.md

 	- catch falling objects game (control size of catcher, mode to move along bottom or along front face, variable speed of objects)
 	- guitar hero or drum hero games where you play the right colors at the right time
 	- Drive through a maze without touching the walls (mode to control width of track and/or complexity)
-	- Snake (select between 2D on the front grid and 3D, use car controller to move)
 	- Centipede?
 - Get additional controllers (DJ Hero scratch pad?)
 - Add other ways to interact (website form? text? tweet? camera?)